 Dance

 The best way to celebrate New Year’s Eve in Italy for dance and party lovers is to head to Piazzetta in Capri and party till dawn.
-With rockstar DJ music, amazing ambience, and a thrilling vibe, Capri is the place to be this New Year if partying mainly revolves around dancing for your and your amigos (or maybe just you!).
-Lined with happening international pubs and bars on all sides, it lives up to its reputation of being the best dance party zone in all of Italy.
+With rockstar DJ music, a fantastic ambience, and a thrilling vibe, Capri is the place to be this New Year if partying mainly revolves around dancing for you and your amigos (or maybe just you!).
+Lined with the happening international pubs and bars on all sides, it lives up to its reputation as the best dance party zone in Italy.

 Location: Piazzetta in Capri